niboj/DayzXboxConfigTutorial/README.md

 ## Global configurations

-### Change the despawn timers of things in the world
+### How to change the despawn timers of things in the world
-ruined items, dead players, animals and dead zombies despawn timer can be changed.
+Ruined items, dead players, animals and dead zombies despawn timer can be changed.
 1. Open the file ___Globals.xml___.
 2. Find the appropriate tag you want to change :
 ```xml